stdcout42/nao-move/schedule.md

  - conditions / design of study / instruments
  - objective data/ subjective
  - specific demo?
-End of may: done developing
-  Draft of thesis before presentation
-Week of 22th may: protocol study (see above)
+Week of 22th may: protocol study (see above) (1 week) Week of 29th may: collect participants for exp / try robot (physical) (1 week) Week of 29th may: set up private experiments (with min.
+3 people) End of may: done developing
-Week of 29th may: collect participants for exp / try robot (physical) June 2nd and 9th Dr. Baraka not available
+June 2nd and 9th Dr. Baraka not available
-Week of 5th june: run experiment
+Week of 5th june: run experiment (1 week)
 Week of 12th june: related work (18th done)
 End of week 19th:  full draft
 present (around week of 26th)